jantinnerezo/livewire-alert/README.md

 Next, add the scripts component to your template after the `@livewireScripts`.

-> SweetAlert2 script is not included by default so make sure you include it before `<x-livewire-alert::scripts />`
+> SweetAlert2 script is not included by default so make sure you include it before livewire alert script.

 ``` html
 <body>